CodingFactoryT/Barcode-Generator/README.md

 --> 110 (next tens) - 109 = <b>1</b>

 and there we have it, the check number is 1.
 That wasn´t that hard, right ;-)?
-If you want to see how to implements that in Java, feel free to look it up in the source code above.
+If you want to see how to implement that in Java, feel free to look it up in the source code above before we actually start to understand what these black lines in the barcode mean.

 ## Examples